 A unique feature of STREAMS Smart Motorways is its rules-based engine to manage speed limits, lane closures, variable message signs, and ramp metering sites in the event of motorway incidents, planned events and inclement weather conditions.

-Optimising motorway lane usage via the rules-based engine significantly reduces operator workloads by enabling the use of approximately 25 rules rather than traditional traffic control systems that often use 20,000+ individual traffic management plans.
-Operators simply identify the location and nature of the incident to initiate a response and then STREAMS Field Response generates and implements the appropriate response plan automatically.
+Optimising motorway lane usage via the rules-based engine enables the use of less than 25 rules rather than traditional traffic control systems that often use 1000s of individual traffic management plans, significantly reducing a traffic management centre operator's workload.
+Operators simply identify the location and nature of the incident to initiate a response and then STREAMS generates and implements the appropriate response plan automatically.

 STREAMS Smart Motorways supports the use of specialised incident detection systems.
 These systems use video image processing to detect stationary vehicles or pedestrians, in tunnels or on motorways.
 STREAMS can integrate with these systems to provide comprehensive incident detection and response capability.